-Your child has been thoroughly examined for evidence of head injury.
+Even if the above conditions have not occurred, there still is a chance that problems could still occur.
 Any person receiving a blow to the head may have an injury to the brain or small blood vessels that is not always evident immediately following the accident.
-Therefore, it is important to observe your child closely during the next 48 hours.

-Your child needs to be reexamined if any of the following signs of trouble develop.
+Therefore, it is important to observe your child closely during the next 24 to 48 hours.
+Telephone our office if any of the following signs of trouble develop.

-Excessive drowsiness: It is normal for your child to be sleepy after a head injury.
+EXCESSIVE DROWSINESS: It is normal for your child to be sleepy after a head injury.
 Contrary to what you may have heard, it is safe to allow your child to sleep, but he or she should be easily aroused by methods you would ordinarily employ to awaken your child from sleep.

-Persistent vomiting: In many cases children will vomit 1 or 2 times following a head injury.
+PERSISTENT VOMITING: In many cases children will vomit 1 or 2 times following a head injury.
 Notify us if the child vomits more than a few times or if it begins again after stopping.